 - Store them in the fridge for up to 3 days in an airtight container.
 Keep in mind that the meat may get somewhat wet and less crunchy in the fridge.

 - You can alternatively prepare the chicken and sauce separately and freeze them for up to 3 months.
 When ready to serve, thaw and mix.

 Tips for making a panda orange chicken:

 - Use chicken thighs for the most remarkable results since they are more tender.

 - For a healthy alternative, you could even use chicken breast.

 - Don’t leave off the orange zest; it gives the meal a lovely scent.

-- You can also use the sauce to BAKE the chicken in for a healthier choice.
+- You can also use the sauce to bake the chicken in for a more beneficial choice.

 - If you don’t have brown sugar on hand, add white sugar.

 - If you’re going to cook the chicken, make sure it’s on a wire rack beforehand.
 Then, if desired, use a paper towel.